Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Bomb Range"
 		// - "Bomb Range Chance"
 		// - "Bomb Range Cooldown"
-		// "Bomb Death" - When the Mutant Tank dies, an explosion is created underneath the Mutant Tank.
+		// "Bomb Death" - When the Mutant Tank dies or spawns, an explosion is created underneath the Mutant Tank.
 		// - "Bomb Death Chance"
 		// - "Bomb Death Range"
 		// "Bomb Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, an explosion is created around the survivor.